DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale: Methods

-To further improve image quality, additional priors can be incorporated in the reconstruction.
+\paragraph{Weighted backprojection} To further improve image quality, additional priors can be incorporated in the reconstruction.
 One optional prior is the indication of static and dynamic regions in the volume.
 As indicated above, these can be used to subtract the static signal in tomographic reconstruction~\cite{deurydice2018dynamic}, or to suppress the variability of the static regions~\cite{myers2011dynamic,van2015iterative}.
-To implement this, a volume of weights $w_l$ is defined that indicates which regions are more likely to exhibit dynamic changes throughout the scan~\cite{heyndrickx2020improving}.
+To implement this, a volume of weights $\mathbf{w}$ is defined that indicates which regions are more likely to exhibit dynamic changes throughout the scan~\cite{heyndrickx2020improving}.
 Higher weights are attributed to these regions in the backprojection step, encouraging sharper updates in those regions.
-This replaces equations~\ref{eq:correction},~\ref{eq:update_before}, and~\ref{eq:update_after} to properly normalise the weights.
+This replaces equations~\ref{eq:projection},~\ref{eq:attenuation_before}, and~\ref{eq:attenuation_after} to incorporate weights.
 The concept of weighted back-projection was used for the reconstruction of the simulation study of fluid flow in a porous sandstone.
 The selection of the weights was modified in this work to conceive a hybrid estimation of static and dynamic regions on the fly.
-This is based on the difference between the initial and the final phase of the object, which is computed during the reconstruction. \\
+This is based on the difference between the initial and the final attenuation of the voxel, which is computed during the reconstruction. \\